 Having had a chance to scratch the surface of the city’s beer scene, I came away impressed with the few spots I was able to check out and anxious to come back and experience even more on my next visit to Syracuse.

-Here are seven incredible breweries in Syracuse, NY, that I’ve had a chance to try so far.
+Here are 10 incredible breweries in Syracuse and Onondaga County, that I’ve had a chance to try so far.

 Buried Acorn Brewing Company